theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/add-remoteaccessradius.md

  -- If a user tries to add a RADIUS server for a particular purpose but specifies a parameter that is not applicable to that purpose, then this cmdlet will still run but the parameter will be ignored and a warning message will be issued.
 When adding a RADIUS server for OTP authentication both the above described parameters are ignored if specified.

- -- If the accounting configuration is Windows Server® 2012 accounting, then a user can switch to external RADIUS accounting by adding an external RADIUS server for the purpose of accounting.
+ -- If the accounting configuration is Windows Server??
+2012 accounting, then a user can switch to external RADIUS accounting by adding an external RADIUS server for the purpose of accounting.

  -- Following are some pre-requisites for adding a RADIUS server.